 PaaS: Platform as a Service

-PaaS can be considered as an environment in the cloud which a user can use to develop or deploy their respective application which could range from simple application to huge enterprise applications with ease by using the resources available in the cloud with pay-as-you-go.
+PaaS can be considered as an environment in the cloud that a user can use to develop or deploy their respective application which could range from simple applications to huge enterprise applications with ease by using the resources available in the cloud with pay-as-you-go.

 Examples of PaaS